miroslavpejic85/mirotalksfu/README.md

 ## DigitalOcean

 This application has been tested on [DigitalOcean](https://m.do.co/c/1070207afbb1) `droplet Ubuntu 20.04 (LTS) x64`, with [Ngnix](https://www.nginx.com/) and [Let's Encrypt](https://letsencrypt.org/).
+If you want to deploy an `MiroTalk SFU` instance on `your own dedicated droplet`, or for other needs, don't hesitate to contact me at miroslav.pejic.85@gmail.com

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg)](https://www.digitalocean.com/?refcode=1070207afbb1&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)